-Department of Computer Science, Kent State University, Kent, OH 44242, USA {joglio@, khood@, sharma@cs., mikhail@cs.}kent.edu
+Department of Computer Science, Kent State University, Kent, OH 44242, USA {joglio@,khood5@,sharma@cs.,mikhail@cs.}@kent.edu

 Abstract.
-We define and investigate the consensus problem for a set of N processes embedded on the d-dimensional plane, $d \ge 2$, which we call the geoconsensus problem.
+We define and investigate the consensus problem for a set of N processes embedded in the d-dimensional plane, $d \ge 2$, which we call the Geoconsensus Problem.
 The processes have unique coordinates and can communicate with each other through oral messages.
-In contrast to the literature where processes are individually considered Byzantine, it is considered that all processes covered by a finite-size convex fault area F are Byzantine and there may be one or more processes in a fault area.
-Similarly as in the literature where correct processes do not know which processes are Byzantine, it is assumed that the fault area location is not known to the correct processes.
-We prove that the geoconsensus is impossible if all processes may be covered by at most three areas where one is a fault area.
+Faulty processes are covered by a finite-size convex fault area F. The correct processes know the fault area size but not its location.
+We prove that the geoconsensus is impossible if all processes may be covered by at most three areas the size of the fault area.

-Considering the 2-dimensional embedding, on the constructive side, for $M \ge 1$ fault areas F of arbitrary shape with diameter D, we present a consensus algorithm that tolerates $f \le N - (2M + 1)$ Byzantine processes provided that there are 9M + 3 processes with pairwise distance between them greater than D. For square F with side l , we provide a consensus algorithm that lifts this pairwise distance requirement and tolerates $f \le N - 15M$ Byzantine processes given that all processes are covered by at least 22M axis aligned squares of the same size as F. For a circular F of diameter l , this algorithm tolerates $f \le N - 57M$ Byzantine processes if all processes are covered by at least 85M circles.
-We then extend these results to various size combinations of fault and non-fault areas as well as d-dimensional process embeddings, $d \ge 3$.
+On the constructive side, for $M \ge 1$ fault areas F of arbitrary shape with diameter D, we present a consensus algorithm BASIC that tolerates $f \le N - (2M + 1)$ Byzantine processes provided that there are 9M + 3 processes with pairwise distance between them greater than D. We present another consensus algorithm GENERIC that lifts this distance requirement.
+For square F with side l , GENERIC tolerates $f \le N - 15M$ Byzantine processes given that all processes are covered by at least 22M axis aligned squares of the same size as F. For a circular F of diameter l , GENERIC tolerates $f \le N - 57M$ Byzantine processes if all processes are covered by at least 85M circles.
+We then evaluate the tolerance of GENERIC for various size combinations of fault and non-fault areas as well as d-dimensional process embeddings, where $d \ge 3$.